Artwalk Programme

 Poetry Walk - Poetry Corner

-End the evening's Poetry Walk on Artwalk for a relaxed drink and a chat about poetry and the evening's events.
+End the evening's Poetry Walk on Artwalk evening for a relaxed drink and a chat about poetry and the evening's events.

 Full Poetry Walk Schedule:

-- Waterstones - Rob C's Poetry 1/2 Hour 4:30pm to 5.15pm
+- Waterstones - Rob C's Poetry 1/2 Hour (4.30pm to 5.15pm)

-- Rob C's Central Words 6:00pm to 7:30pm
+- Wakefield Exchange WX - Rob C's Central Words (6pm to 7.30pm)

-- The Old Vicarage - Gaynor Haycock - Ghostly Poetry Readings and Stories 7:45pm to 8:30pm
+- The Old Vicarage - Gaynor Haycock (7.45pm to 8.30pm)

-- The Six Chimneys - Rob C's Poetry Corner (finish off the night with a quiet drink and a social drink) - 8:30pm to 9pm
+- The Six Chimneys - Rob C's Poetry Corner (8.30pm to 9pm)

-Open 8:30pm-9pm
+Open 8.30pm-9pm

 Open 5pm-8pm